 Example 1:

-To compare the retention of information by a group of employees benefiting from immersive learning and a group not using it.
-This is the case of a famous American supermarket chain, which has the firepower needed to conduct this kind of test.
-Virtual reality has boosted performance so much that the chain now has VR training centres dedicated to the supply chain and sales.
+Compare information retention in a group of employees benefiting from immersive learning and in a group not using it.
+This is also the case of a famous American supermarket chain which has the firepower necessary to conduct this type of test.
+Virtual reality has increased performance so much that this chain now has VR training centers dedicated to supply chain and sales.

 Example 2:

-Another American company, a leader in the fried chicken sector, also has training centres in the United States.
+Another American company, a leader in the fried chicken sector, also has training centers in the United States.

-Using VR, it can train operators to cook fried chicken in 10 minutes instead of 25, while avoiding wasting raw materials.
+VR allows it to train operators to cook fried chicken in 10 minutes instead of 25, while avoiding wasting raw material.

-Using HoloLens, a heavy goods vehicle manufacturer has improved training in engine quality control by using the augmented reality which gives operators real-time access to decision-support tools
+With HoloLens, a truck manufacturer improved engine quality control training thanks to augmented reality which gives operators real-time access to decision support tools